Ila Mae McAfee

 McAfee studied at Western State Colorado College, at the Art Students League, the National Academy of Design and with James E. McBurney in Chicago.

 During the Depression McAfee created post office murals through the Section of Painting and Sculpture in Gunnison, Colorado, Clifton, Texas, Cordell, Oklahoma and Edmond, Oklahoma.
 As a tribute to her mother-in-law, Edith Turner, McAfee presented three murals to the public library of Greeley, Colorado, where Mrs. Turner had served as Assistant Librarian for many years.

 McAfee was the author and illustrator of Indians, Horses, Hills, Et Cetera and the illustrator for Historic Costume: A Resume of Style and Fashion From Remote Times to the Nineteen Seventies by Katherine Morris Lester.

 Ila met her husband, painter Elmer Page Turner, when they were both art students in Chicago.
 They were married in 1926 and moved to Taos, New Mexico in 1928.
-Both are buried in the Santa Fe National Cemetery in Santa Fe, New Mexico.

 In 1981 she was designated Taos Artist of the Year.